 Dangers of Cheap Laser and Bargain Botox

-A remarkably successful, intelligent friend of mine passed along marketing material from one of the many subscriptions-based, "accessible," med spas that are popping up in test markets like NYC and LA.
+A remarkably successful, intelligent friend of mine passed along marketing material from one of the many subscription-based, "accessible," med spas that are popping up in test markets like NYC and LA.
 She is not the first friend of mine to ask me about these med spas offering quickie beauty treatments marketed in an approachable, no side-effect, rebranded way.

 These med spas refer to laser treatments as "laser facials" making them seem less invasive and as risky as a facial with your aesthetician.
 They offer a menu that packages injectables like Botox, Dysport, Restylane and Juvederm into catchy, well-branded services.
-While their marketing and branding is very effective, it discounts the risks associated with these cosmetic procedures.
+While their marketing and branding is very effective, it discounts the risks associated with cosmetic procedures.

 Laser treatments are not facials.
 The right laser set to the appropriate settings can help with fine lines, brown spots, wrinkles, pore size and overall skin texture and tone, which is fabulous, but they can also cause burns, scars, worsening of skin discoloration and even blindness.
 The wrong laser or incorrect setting can be a waste of money and even less effective than a facial.
 In my practice, I perform procedures with proven results and settings that give a real change in the skin.